SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 cd angular-todo
 ```

-In the project folder execute the SharePoint Framework Yeoman generator to scaffold a new SharePoint Framework project:
+In the project folder run the SharePoint Framework Yeoman generator to scaffold a new SharePoint Framework project:

 ```sh
 yo @microsoft/sharepoint
 ```

-When prompted accept the default values:
+When prompted, define values as follows:
 - **angular-todo** as your solution name
 - **Use the current folder** for the location to place the files
 - **To do** as your web part name
 - **Simple management of to do tasks** as your web part description
-- **No javascript web framework** as the starting point to build the web part
+- **No JavaScript web framework** as the starting point to build the web part

 ![SharePoint Framework Yeoman generator with the default choices](../../../../images/ng-intro-yeoman-generator.png)